 Just a friendly reminder that DA’s commission widget isn’t worth it, and to never ever undersell yourself, especially by these standards!

-aseriesofunfortunatezubats asked: i don't know if you give this kind of advice but there's something i can't find the answer to and i was hoping someone could help. i'd really like to do book cover art and design. if i made my own covers for books that already exist (to make a sort of portfolio i guess) would that be infringing on the author's/original cover artist's rights?
+aseriesofunfortunatezubats said: i don't know if you give this kind of advice but there's something i can't find the answer to and i was hoping someone could help. i'd really like to do book cover art and design. if i made my own covers for books that already exist (to make a sort of portfolio i guess) would that be infringing on the author's/original cover artist's rights?

 To my knowledge, no that’s not infringing copyrights, so long as you don’t sell them and state that they are personal projects (and not real published covers).
 It would be considered a derivative work , (read more for all the legal stuff)